VenkyRaju708/multi-agent-hybrid-learning-system/README.md

 3. Query is routed to the appropriate knowledge source
 4. Relevant information is retrieved using RAG
 5. Summarization Agent refines the response
-6. Voice Agent generates audio output
+6. Voice Interaction Agent generates audio output
 7. Final response is delivered to the user

 ---